obah2008/Mini-Projects/Intrusion detection.md

 - Change af-packet interface to the network interface suricata will monitor
 - Change Home_Net to devices subnet address
 - set cross platform libpcap capture support to device interface
+- enable community id by setting it to true